 About UK Millionaire Maker

-The EuroMillions UK Millionaire Maker game guarantees that one player in the UK will win £1 million in every draw.
-As the two games are separate it is possible to win a prize both on the main EuroMillions game and the UK Millionaire Maker, so players are advised to check their tickets carefully.
+The EuroMillions UK Millionaire Maker guarantees that at least two players in the UK will win £1 million in every EuroMillions draw.
+As the two games are played separately, it is possible to win a prize in both the main EuroMillions game and Millionaire Maker, so players are advised to check their tickets carefully.

 How it Works

-Since the odds of winning are dependent on the number of tickets sold rather than matching a pool of numbers, the odds of winning the UK Millionaire Maker game will vary depending on the number of players in each game.
-For example, a midweek EuroMillions draw tends to have a lower number of players which means that your odds of winning midweek are better than winning on Friday.
+The odds of winning the UK Millionaire Maker game vary depending on the number of players in each game as at least two codes are guaranteed to be picked out from all the UK entries in each draw.
+For example, a Tuesday EuroMillions draw tends to attract fewer players, meaning your odds of winning in midweek are better than on a Friday.

-Visit the How it Works page for a more detailed explanation about how the UK Millionaire Maker is selected and how the odds vary from draw to draw.
+Visit the How it Works page for a more detailed explanation about how the Millionaire Maker codes are selected and how the odds vary from draw to draw.

 How to Claim

-If you have won a UK Millionaire Maker prize then you will need to claim within 180 days of the draw date, as per the EuroMillions Rules.
-If you do not claim in time, your prize will be allocated to the UK Good Causes fund.
+If you have won a UK Millionaire Maker prize, then you need to claim within 180 days of the draw date, as per the UK EuroMillions Rules.
+If you do not claim in time, your prize, and the interest that has accumulated, will be allocated to the lottery’s Good Causes fund.